PepeTheFroggie/EspCopter/README.md

 * 5 - Cycle time, RC time

 Be sure you do acc_calib and write default params to eeprom before taking off!
+Use serial version or add patch in rc.ino for pwm version!
 Acc_calib is done by placing the copter on a level surface and press A on the serial console.
 Default PID are written by press P on the serial console.
 Read them with R.